 Step 2 – Choose your objective

 What is your ad trying to achieve?
 More engagement for your profile, or perhaps app downloads?
 Be clear on the specific objective of an ad, as this is the first step while inside the FB Ad Manager.
-You can choose from one of many options and your ad will be optimized accordingly.
+Just choose from one of many options and your ad will be optimized accordingly.

 The available campaign objective options are – Brand awareness, Reach, Traffic, Engagement, App Installs, Video views, Lead generation, DMs, Conversions, Catalog sales, Store traffic.

-Look at this Instagram Story Ad by furniture brand Pepper Fry that’s intentioned to get more people to download their smartphone app.
+Look at this Instagram Story ad by furniture brand Pepper Fry, that’s intentioned to get more people to download their smartphone app:

 Similarly, e-commerce businesses who might want to lead customers to their shops or a check-out page, can use options like Catalog sales or Store traffic.